-The Pacific coastal states of Washington, Oregon and California produced the majority of the US hop crop in the early 1900s.
+The Pacific coastal states of Washington, Oregon, and California produced the majority of the United States hop crop in the early 1900s.
 The end of Prohibition in 1933 resulted in a considerable increase in hop acreage for these states.
 Idaho expanded its acreage during World War II.
-California commercial hop production had ceased by 1990.
-The Pacific Northwest offers a favorable climate, fertile soils, plentiful irrigation water, and dedicated multi-generational family farms, a formula for excellent quality and yields.
-Modern post-harvest storage and processing facilities in the region ensure crop quality is maintained and any product desired by the brewing sector can be supplied.
+California commercial hop production had ceased by 1990, and has now returned in small quantities thanks to renewed interest.
+The Pacific Northwest offers a favorable climate, fertile soils, plentiful irrigation water, and dedicated multi-generational family farms.
+These ideal growing conditions paired with irreplaceable multi-generational knowledge result in excellent quality and yields.
+State of the art post-harvest storage and processing facilities in the region ensure crop quality is maintained and any product desired by the brewing sector can be supplied.